material-motion/material-motion/specifications/transition_directors.md

 On iOS, for example, a Transition Director might coordinate a UIViewController transition.

 Transition Directors are provided with a view duplicator and timeline.

+**Directionality**: Transition Directors think in terms of "left" and "right + a direction.